 Education: Sales Engineers typically need a bachelor's degree in engineering, combining technical knowledge of the products or services they are selling with strong interpersonal skills.

 Here are some of the important skills and qualities that you will need to develop in order to be successful in engineering.
-Get real experience, and earn credit, by taking college courses online that focus on these skills - and are usually required for a career in engineering.
+Get real experience, and earn credit, by taking college courses online that focus on these skills and can be applied across all engineering careers.

 - Good communication skills